SpenceKonde/megaTinyCore/megaavr/extras/Ref_Defines.md

 * `SUPPORT_LONG_TONES = 0 or 1` - On some modern AVR cores, an intermediate value in the tone duration calculation can overflow (which is timed by counting times the pin is flipped) leading to a maximum duration of 4.294 million millisecond.
 This is worst at high frequencies, and can manifest at durations as short as 65 seconds worst case.
 Working around this, however, costs some flash, so megaTinyCore only supports long tones on parts with more than 8k of flash.
 If `SUPPORT_LONG_TONES` is defined as 1, as long as (duration * frequency)/500 < 4.294 billion, the duration will not be truncated.
 If it is defined as 0, the bug was known to the core maintainer and they chose not to fully correct it (eg, to save flash) but took the obvious step to reduce the impact, it will be truncated if (duration * frequency) exceeds 4.294 billion.
 If `SUPPORT_LONG_TONES` is not defined at all, the bug may be present in its original form, in which case the duration will be truncated if (duration * frequency) exceeds 2.14 billion.
 * `CORE_HAS_ANALOG_ENH = 1` - If defined as 1, `analogReadEnh()` (enhanced analogRead) is available.
 Otherwise, it is not; it is 1 for all parts on recent versions of megaTinyCore.
 * `CORE_HAS_ANALOG_DIFF = 0 or 1` - If defined as 1, `analogReadDiff()` (differential enhanced analogRead) is available.
 Otherwise, it is not.
 1 for 2-series (which has a differential ADC) and for the Ex/Dx-series, which have at least a mediocre , 0 for others (as they do not).
 It has same features as enhanced, except that it takes a differential measurement.
 If this is -128, (128 unsigned), it is a classic AVR, not a modern one with a differential ADC, and the core's analogRead implementation accepts the constants listed in the core documentation to make an analogRead of a differential pair.

+* `CORE_HAS_ENH_SERIAL = 1` - if defined as 1 the core has the new implementation of Serial.
+See [the serial reference](Ref_Serial.md)

 * `CORE_HAS_ERRORFUNS = 1` - Newly added define - it's become apparent that reliance on the core's badArg and badCall functions was impacting portability of library code; this can be tested for by libraries which use badArg() and badCall() so that if it's not present, the library can include a copy of the definitions.
 Mostly meant for internal use, though some other people *might* be using badArg() or badCall() in their libraries?

 ## Hardware feature detection
 * `ADC_MAX_OVERSAMPLED_RESOLUTION` = 13 (tinyAVR0/1), 15 (Dx-series) or 17 (tinyAVR 2 or Ex-series) - If either `CORE_HAS_ANALOG_ENH` or `CORE_HAS_ANALOG_DIFF` is 1, this will be defined as the maximum resolution obtainable automatically via oversampling and decimation using those functions.
 * `ADC_MAXIMUM_GAIN` is 0 (DA, DD, DU, tinyAVR0/1), -1 (DB), or 16 (EA, EB, tinyAVR 2) - Some parts' ADC is blessed with a Programmable Gain Amplifier (PGA) amplifier, often used for differential readings (though modern AVRs can use it for single-ended readings, if they have it - not that it's terribly useful).
 The Dx-series are not among them, though the EA will have it.
 If this is defined as a positive number, it is the maximum gain available (16 on the EA).
 If this is defined as 0 that means there is no way to amplify an analog signal we might want to measure (if this is a problem you need external opamps).
 If this is defined as -1 (or 255 if stuffed into a uint8), there are one or more `OPAMP` peripherals available which could be directed towards the same purpose, though more deliberation and part specific work would be needed; they may be more flexible in some ways, but they are very rigid in others (for example, in that there is only one pin option for them.
 If it is defined as -128 (128 in a uint8) there is a gain stage on the differential ADC, but it is specified along with the pair of pins, not with separate configuration options.
 This also means that it's *NOT* a modern AVR!
 This is generally what is done on all classic AVRs with a differential ADC) so the available gain options depend on which pins are being measured, and there is a different procedure to use it, as detailed in the core documentation (ex, ATTinyCore 2.0.0 and later).
 If it is undefined, there is definitley no support exposed through the core, and it may not be a feature of the hardware at all.
 * `_AVR_PORT_INLVL` is 1 if the INLVL bit is present.
 If undefined or 0, that feature is not available.

+## Hardware pin determination

+### Timers (DxCore only)
+For type A and type D timers, defines are provided for each pin included by a `PORTMUX` option for a type A or type D timer.
+This is `NOT_A_PIN` if the pin in question is not available on the device.
+This includes PA0/PA1 when they are used for the clock source or PD0 when that pin was replaced by the `VDDIO2` pin.
+The type B timers are not yet covered.
+* `PIN_TCA1_WO0_DEFAULT`
+* `PIN_TCA1_WO5_ALT1`
+* `PIN_TCD0_WOA_DEFAULT`
+While Microchip has thus far been quite kind to us regarding keeping mappings consistent between part families, we can't count on that to always be the case.
+While these values can be deduced from datasheets, the point is to make it more straightforward to detect whether the pin is present and usable.

+### Other peripherals (DxCore only)
+If present, any OPAMP peripherals have each of their pins defined as shown (where n is 0, 1, or 2) pins are defined as:
+* `PIN_OPAMPn_INP` - Positive Input to OPAMPn
+* `PIN_OPAMPn_OUT` - Output of OPAMPn
+* `PIN_OPAMPn_INN` - Negative Input of OPAMPn

 ## Compatibility macros
 Occasionally Microchip has not kept the names of registers or bitfields consistent between families of parts, even when the function was not changed.
 In some cases these have even been changed between versions of the ATpack!
 The places where we've papered over identical register functionality with different names are: